-In leopard seal form, the Selkie attacks as a 5HD monster (+4 to hit basically), has an AC of 4 (15 ascending, 17 LotFP), and can attack twice per round, knocking their enemies prone or doing bite damage for 1d8 damage.
+In leopard seal form, the Selkie attacks as a 5HD monster (+4 to hit basically) at first level but can use the Selkie's to-hit-by-level if that is higher.
+She has an AC of 4 (15 ascending, 17 LotFP), and can attack twice per round, knocking their enemies prone or doing bite damage for 1d8 damage.
 Their land speed is 45'(15') and their swim speed is 180'(60').
+Actually, even in human form they can swim at a full movement speed, rather than a reduced speed normal humans do.
 They do not take extra damage from silver weapons.

 A Selkie's appetite is always enormous, and they prefer their food raw.

 |raw? more like RAWR!
 What were we talking about again?|

 Selkies reaching 10th level with access to a sea can collect a harem of seals.
 Seriously it's called a harem.
 Anyway, they attract 3d10 seals a year, with each seal having a 15% chance of being a Level 1 Selkie.

 Selkies can smell the sea on a person, and can identify anyone who has traveled by sea in the last month.
 They can also smell out fish at 500 yards.